pivotal/docs-tap/scc/parameters-reference.hbs.md

   <tr>
     <td><code>serviceAccount<code></td>
     <td>
-      name of the serviceaccount (in the same namespace as the Workload) to use for providing the necessary credentials to `Image` for pushing the container images it builds to the configured registry.
+      name of the serviceaccount, in the same namespace as the Workload, to use for providing credentials to `Image` for pushing the container images it builds to the configured registry.
     </td>
     <td>